Discover more from Place Writing

 What poems about place can you recommend?

-Tap the heart to ‘like’ and make sure you’ve subscribed to get the next update straight into your inbox.
+Tap the heart to ‘like’, or share, or restack.
+Make sure you’ve subscribed to get the next update straight into your inbox.